taneishi/CheXNet_openvino/README.md

 ## Contributions

-The dataset `ChestX-ray14` wad suggested by Noriaki Sato (Kyoto University).
+The dataset `ChestX-ray14` was suggested by Noriaki Sato (Kyoto University).
-The annotation converter for the dataset was developed in collaboration with Hiroshi Ouchiyama (Intel).
+The annotation converter for the dataset was developed by Hiroshi Ouchiyama (Intel).
-I also evaluated the results in the DevCloud for the Edge environment provided by Intel.